dmachard/python-dnstap-receiver/README.md

 ### External config file

-The `dnstap_receiver` binary can takes an external config file with the `-c` argument See [config file](/dnstap_receiver/dnstap.conf) example.
+The `dnstap_receiver` binary can takes an external config file with the `-c` argument or searches for a config file named dnstap.conf in /etc/dnstap_receiver/.

+See [config file](/dnstap_receiver/dnstap.conf) example.

 ```